 Well you can now see that the family and connections have grown to touch many thousands of lives.
 Robert and Kira were so blessed to have their lives enriched in so many different ways from living on the farm and in the beauty and richness of the Deep Cove community in North Saanich.

 Now we come to a very hard part of the story.
 Our family lost one member in 2012 when Ruby passed away.
 Our family and the community was devasted by this tragedy.
 But our family and connections continued to grow.
 I could tell you many stories about how family came from all over BC to help.
 For the next two years, I had one couple that had worked on the farm in 2011 come from New York in 2012 and then Guatemala in 2013 to help run the packing line - WITHOUT me asking.
 Customers and suppliers all pitched in.
 What a wonderful blessing.

 Over the past few years the farm family grew a bit smaller.
-Robert has moved up island to a supported home and Nina has gone onto Calgary and completed another degree and started her career.
+Robert has moved up island to a supported home and Nina has gone onto Calgary and completed her fourth degree - this time as a internal medical doctor.
 Elmer and Rose's "kids" are grown up too and have started families.
 Our farm family just changes as time moves on and we adjust!